-Generative Artificial Intelligence (GenAI), symbolized by the rise of ChatGPT in particular, is generating as much excitement as it is questioning in many fields, including Contract Management is no exception.
-Generative AI holds out the seductive promise for companies of productivity increases of up to 40%, including for skilled workers, as illustrated by study conducted jointly by MIT and BCG.
+Generative artificial intelligence (GenAI), symbolized by the rise of ChatGPT in particular, is generating as much excitement as it is questioning in many fields, and the Contract Management is no exception.
+Generative AI holds out the seductive promise for businesses of a productivity increase of up to 40%, including for skilled workers, as illustrated by study conducted jointly by MIT and BCG.

 But what about the adoption of generative AI in contract management?